EntropyPure/TheDotfilesEP/README.md

-# EntropyPure's Dotfiles-EP
+# EntropyPure's The Dotfiles-EP

 My personal Dotfiles-Repo for my Arch Hyprland environment.

-Includes Hyprland dots as well as my application dots.
+Includes dotFiles for Hyprland as well as my applications.

 ## Setup